murtuza-husn/EventsWebsite_MERN_Backend_Project_Express_-_Mongodb/README.md

 We will create backend dir which would host an application and use Express.js running on node.
 And then we will use mongodb for the front end.

+We will create 4 models.
+Events
+performers
+organizers
+tickets

 # Steps Performed.